Tinkerforge/doc/en/source/Software/IPConnection_VBNET.rst

  or :vbnet:attr:`BrickletAmbientLight.DEVICE_IDENTIFIER`.

-.. vbnet:function:: Event IPConnection.Connected(ByVal sender As IPConnection, ByVal connectReason As Short)
+.. vbnet:function:: Event IPConnection.ConnectedCallback(ByVal sender As IPConnection, ByVal connectReason As Short)

  This event is triggered whenever the IP Connection got connected to a Brick Daemon or to a WIFI/Ethernet Extension, possible reasons are: